neuralrp/neuralrp/README.md

 Create optimized character cards in two ways:

 - **From context** — Generate PList-optimized definitions from conversation history
-- **From natural language** — Write plain-text descriptions, NeuralRP converts to PList format
+- **From natural language** — Write plain-text descriptions, NeuralRP converts to PList format (prompt-list, token-optimized structure used for SillyTavern v2 cards)

 Both output SillyTavern V2-compatible JSON.
 Prototype NPCs in conversation, then formalize them into reusable cards.